Digital-Business-Council/Access-Point/docs/appendix_B.md

     f.
 The DCP Service Provider informs the business their change in AP service has been updated and they are able to receive documents through the new Access Point;

     g.
 End flow.

+## SUC002 Register DCP Alias Address

+### Purpose
+This use case describes the interaction required for the Identifier to be mapped to the DCP Alias Address of a participant’s Digital Capability Publisher and this mapping added to the Digital Capability Locator, enabling the Participant to be discovered.

+### Assumptions
+N/A

+### Pre-conditions
+ 1. The participant’s capability record has been added to an accredited Digital Capability Publisher.
+ 2. The participant does not have a DCP Alias Address already registered.
+ 3. The Digital Capability Publisher has been accredited by the council and added to the Digital Capability Locator.
+ 4. The Digital Capability Publisher has obtained the identifier and the identifier scheme of the participant.

+### Post-conditions
+ 1. The DCP Alias Address of the participant’s Digital Capability Publisher has been added to the Digital Capability Locator, with the Participant’s identifier mapped to the Digital Capability Publisher endpoint address.
+ 2. The participant’s Digital Capability Publisher address is discoverable on the Digital Capability Locator.

+### Basic Flow
+ 1. The requester constructs the DCP Alias Address record addition request;
+ 2. The requester sends the DCP Alias Address record addition request to the Digital Capability Locator;
+ 3. The Digital Capability Locator receives the DCP Alias Address record addition request;
+ 4. The Digital Capability Locator checks the requester is authorised to request a record addition;
+ 5. The Digital Capability Locator verifies the DCP Alias Address record addition request is in the correct format;
+ 6. The Digital Capability Locator determines no record exists for this participant;
+ 7. The Digital Capability Locator locates the accredited Digital Capability Publisher specified in the request for inclusion in the participant’s record;
+ 8. The Digital Capability Locator checks the Digital Capability Publisher in the request is accredited;
+ 9. The Digital Capability Locator publishes the participant’s DCP Alias Address record;
+ 10. The Digital Capability Locator responds, informing the requester that the DCP Alias Address has been published successfully;
+ 11. End flow.

+### Exception Flows
+ 1. At step 4, the Digital Capability Locator determines the requester is not authorised and sends an error response indicating this;
+ 2. At step 5, the Digital Capability Locator is unable to add the DCP Alias Address record successfully because the request format is invalid;

+    a.
+The Digital Capability Locator sends an error message response to the requester;

+    b.
+End flow.
+ 3. At step 6, the Digital Capability Locator is unable to add the DCP Alias Address record successfully to the Digital Capability Locator because the participant already has a record;

+    a.
+The Digital Capability Locator sends an error message response to the requester;

+    b.
+End flow.
+ 4. At step 7, the Digital Capability Locator is unable to add the DCP Alias Address record successfully because the Digital Capability Publisher identifier provided cannot be found;

+    a.
+The Digital Capability Locator sends an error message response to the requester;

+    b.
+End flow.
+ 5. At step 8, the Digital Capability Locator is unable to add the DCP Alias Address record successfully because the Digital Capability Publisher is not accredited;

+    a.
+The Digital Capability Locator sends an error message response to the requester;

+    b.
+End flow.